dhikshanya06/queuectl/README.md

 </ul>

 <h3>List jobs</h3>
-List jobs, which you can filter by state: pending, processing, completed, dead:
+<p>List jobs, which you can filter by state: pending, processing, completed, dead:<br>
 If you just ran queuectl reset, the queue will be empty.
-You can add a few sample jobs first to see the output:
+You can add a few sample jobs first to see the output:</p>

 ```bash
 queuectl enqueue '{"id":"job1","command":"echo Hello"}'
 queuectl enqueue '{"id":"job2","command":"sleep 2"}'
 ```
-Then list jobs:
+<p>Then list jobs:</p>

 ```bash
 queuectl list
 ```